webqit/oohtml/README.md

 <details><summary>All in Realtime</summary>

-As a realtime module system, `<import> `elements maintain a live relationship with given module definition `<template def>` elements and are resolved again in the event that:
+As a realtime module system, `<import> `elements maintain a live relationship with given module definition elements (`<template def>`) and are resolved again in the event that:
 + the `<import>` element points to another module — either by `ref` change or by a change in `importscontext` (below).
-+ the module definition `<template def>` element has had its contents updated, either programmatically or automatically from having loaded.
++ the module definition element (`<template def>`) has had its contents updated, either programmatically or automatically from having loaded.

 Conversely, an `<import>` element that has been resolved will self-restore in the event that:
 + the `<import>` element no longer points to a module; or the module has been emptied or removed.